execas/execas.github.io/_posts/2019-01-13-command-injection.md

 This could be mitigated by instead using the full path e.g. `/usr/bin/path`.

-Programs can use data from environment variables and files that can be modified by a user, so these can also be vectors in a command injection attack.
+Programs may use data from for example environment variables and files that can be modified by a user, so these can also be vectors in a command injection attack.